 Who are the opposing parties in business fraud disputes?

 Business fraud, also known as commercial fraud, deals with fraudulent claims in commercial transactions.
 Such transactions may occur between:

 - A business and a consumer, customer, or client

 - An employer and an employee (in some cases)

-Business litigation attorneys, like those at Perez Mayoral, handle most types of business fraud, though some cases involving employer/employee disputes may fall into the category of employment law and so be handled by employment attorneys.
+Business litigation attorneys, like those at Perez Mayoral, handle most types of fraud related to commercial transactions in Miami and South Florida, though some cases involving employer/employee disputes may fall into the category of employment law and so be handled by employment attorneys.
 If you have any questions about how or by whom your disputes should be handled, please get in touch with one of our knowledgeable attorneys for clarification.

 Examples of Business Fraud Disputes in South Florida

 Business fraud disputes cover a broad range of cases, permeating just about every type of commercial enterprise.
 The following list, though long, is not exhaustive:

 - Financial statement fraud